Omaha Zoo Railroad: Omaha Zoo Railroad Trains

 Riva began its long career in 1890 when it was turned out by the Krauss Works of Linz, Austria as serial number 2360.
 Its first owner was the M.A.R.
-(Mori–Arco–Riva del Garda) Railway in northern Italian region of Trentino-South Tyrol, where it served as number 2 alongside two identical sister engines, "Arco" and "Lago di Garda".
-The railway was closed when Italy entered the World War I in 1915.
+(Mori–Arco–Riva del Garda) Railway in the northern Italian region of Trentino-South Tyrol.
+104 served for 2 years alongside two identical sister engines, "Arco" and "Lago di Garda."
+The railway was closed when Italy entered World War I in 1915.
 The railway was on the front line and then sustained heavy damage, while "Riva" was sent to work on the Heeresfeldbahn (field military railways) in the Eastern front.
-From 1918 to 1941 it served an industrial railway in Stryj, Poland.
+From 1918 to 1941, it served an industrial railway in Stryj, Poland.
 World War II brought another stint in military duty before the engine finally ended up on the State Railways of Romania (CFR) as number 395–104.
 "Riva" operated on the CFR's Alba Julia–Zlatna line until 1968, when it was finally retired and sold to Plasser & Theurer, an Austria-based builder of track maintenance machinery.

 An American representative of Plasser & Theurer became aware of the Omaha Zoo's search for a second locomotive, and in 1974 arrangements were made for "Riva" to be donated to the zoo.
 Restoration took place in the Union Pacific's Omaha shops.
-The overhaul consisted of major running gear work, the installation of American air brake equipment, and conversion from coal to oil firing.
+The overhaul consisted of major running gear work, American air brake equipment installation, and conversion from coal to oil fuel.
 The locomotive was then painted, and missing parts such as the headlights and bell were replaced.
 The reborn "Riva" entered service at the zoo in 1976 during the annual Family Night/Members' Day event, and has operated almost every year since.
 A major multi-year overhaul took place in the early 1990s and another in 2000–2002.
-During the winter and spring of 2005, the water tanks were replaced and the air tanks (added in 1976) were moved to a concealed location, returning the engine to a more historically correct appearance.
-The engine lost its cascade green and black paint scheme and was repainted all dark green with maroon wheels.
-The engine was given a new bell in 2013.
+During the winter and spring of 2005, the water tanks were replaced and the air tanks (added in 1976) were moved to a concealed location.

+Throughout its career at the zoo, the locomotive has worn many liveries with varying shades of green, red, and black.
+While a rod was being repaired in 2022, the locomotive was given its current scheme of black and bright red.
+The European pilot was reintroduced, and the dual headlights were simplified into one.

-Virgie is the zoo's first diesel locomotive, acquired in 2008.
-It is a four-wheeled, 40-ton diesel switcher locomotive built by Plymouth, in 1957 and named for one of the railroad's founders.
-The engine, when arrived at the zoo, was painted light blue with red and black, and featured a likeness of a woman's face (presumably that of its previous owner's wife) on its front.
-The zoo repainted the engine to red and black with white trim, and removed the face.
-Virgie entered service in 2009, mainly used as a train set switcher and is used for multiple different shop tasks.
+Virgie, number 6035, is the zoo's first and only diesel locomotive.
+It is a four-wheeled, 40-ton diesel switcher locomotive built by Plymouth in 1957.
+Unlike 119 and 104, this locomotive was originally built for 36" track and later re-gauged to 30".
+When the engine arrived at the zoo in 2008, it was painted light blue and featured a likeness of a woman's face (presumably that of its previous owner's wife).
+The zoo has since removed the face and reimagined it in a striking red color.
+Virgie entered service in 2009 and mainly acts as a switcher for the coaches.
+Currently, the diesel is deemed underpowered and has difficulty at certain points on the line.
+There are no current plans for passenger service.